-Plan category Number of securities to be issued upon exercise of outstanding stock options, warrants and rights (000's) exerc outsta optio hted-average cise price of anding stock ns, warrants nd rights Number of securities remaining available for issuance under equity compensation plans (000's)

-Equity compensation plans approved by

-security holders 4,859 (1)\$ 5.01 (1) 156

-Equity compensation plans not approved

-by security holders 471 (2) (2)

-Total 5,330 \$ 5.01 156
+Plan category Number of securities to be issued upon exercise of outstanding stock options, warrants and rights (000's) Weighted-average exercise price of outstanding stock options, warrants and rights Number of securities remaining available for issuance under equity compensation plans (000's) Equity compensation plans approved by security holders 4,859 (1) \$ 5.01 (1) 156 Equity compensation plans not approved by security holders 471 (2) Total 5,330 \$ 5.01 156

-(1) Includes 1.2 million shares of common stock issuable (subject to vesting) with respect to restricted stock units granted pursuant to the Company's 2020 Plan, at a grant date fair market value of \$3.83 per share.
-This value is not included in the weighted average exercise price.

-(2) Includes 471 thousand shares of common stock issuable (subject to vesting) with respect to restricted stock awards granted prior to adoption of the 2020 plan at a grant date fair market value of \$1.76 per share.
+- (1) Includes 1.2 million shares of common stock issuable (subject to vesting) with respect to restricted stock units granted pursuant to the Company's 2020 Plan, at a grant date fair market value of \$3.83 per share.
+This value is not included in the weighted average exercise price. - (2) Includes 471 thousand shares of common stock issuable (subject to vesting) with respect to restricted stock awards granted prior to adoption of the 2020 plan at a grant date fair market value of \$1.76 per share.